 Business market research firm ACA Research, in partnership with TEG Insights, hosts this national weekly tracking study to examine the impact of COVID-19 on 300 SMEs (small to medium enterprises).

 Not-for-profit expert, Belinda Moore, has published a report focusing on the current and future implications of COVID-19 on Australian Associations, finding that not all impacts are negative.

-The Centre for Social Impact is conducting a “national rapid-response research program” –begun in May 2020 – to understand and support the short-term needs of the for-purpose sector, including charities, not-for-profits, philanthropy, social enterprises and businesses.
+The Centre for Social Impact is conducted a “national rapid-response research program” May 2020 to understand and support the short-term needs of the for-purpose sector, including charities, not-for-profits, philanthropy, social enterprises and businesses.

 Through Pulse of the For-Purpose sector surveys, the research aims to generate longitudinal data for analysis with plans for close analysis of homelessness, aged care, disadvantage, disability, philanthropy, and social enterprise.

 The aim to for evidence needed for the longer term, especially as the sector moves to “re-tool for a more inclusive and sustainable future”.
 The research is backed by a sector alliance, which includes Our Community.

 Australians remain optimistic, with their trust in government at an all-time high, according to research into the impact of COVID-19 on community connection.
 The Scanlon Foundation Research Institute’s Mapping Social Cohesion Report - released on 4 February 2021 – which drew on a 140-question survey of thousands of people in July and November 2020 also revealed:

 - 28% of Australians’ jobs were affected by the pandemic, yet 73% were still satisfied with their financial situation

 - 84% said multiculturalism had been good for Australia

 - 35% admitted to being negative toward Muslims